IndustrialBrains/IBF_HMI/README.md

 ### Must have

 1. Create separate PNG based screens for Windows CE (first, check https://infosys.beckhoff.com/content/1033/tc3_plc_intro/136113291.html section about SVG files)
+1. `FB_LogView`:
+	- test flooding it with faults

 ### Should have

+### Nice to have
+1. Resize parameter/manual screens (make fixed size)
 1. `FB_LogView`:
-	- change color in table row based on level
 	- do not show zero in alarm icon, only if > 0

-### Nice to have
-1. Resize parameter/manual screens (make fixed size)
+	- do not blink button when no fault is active

 ### Improvements